Thamesmead: Cultural references

 Thamesmead estate was featured prominently in the film The Optimists of Nine Elms (1973) starring Peter Sellers.
 Thamesmead is seen as a new and better alternative through the eyes of two small children who live in older, dilapidated flats in Nine Elms, Battersea.
 The Tavy Bridge area of Thamesmead South, including Southmere Lake, was used as a setting for the Stanley Kubrick film A Clockwork Orange and also the play and Channel 4 gay coming-of-age film Beautiful Thing.
 The British TV drama Misfits was also filmed in Thamesmead.
 Many scenes take place around Southmere Lake, while Bexley College was once also used as a setting.

 The estate featured in The Libertines video What Became of the Likely Lads.

 The video of "Come to Daddy" by electronic musician Aphex Twin, directed by Chris Cunningham, was also shot in Thamesmead.
 The Firm (1989), starring Gary Oldman, was filmed in Thamesmead.
 The music video for New York rapper A$AP Rocky's and London rapper Skepta's song "Praise the Lord (Da Shine)" was partially filmed at the Thamesmead Estate, with the estate featuring prominently alongside shots of New York throughout the music video.
+The music video for American producer Skrillex and British producer Four Tet's song Butterflies was filmed on the Thamesmead Estate.